xebian/xebian-build-config/README.rst

 Goal
 ====

-The goal of this project is to make a XFCE Debian biased system that is much like Xubuntu.
+The goal of this project is to make an Xfce Debian based system that is much like Xubuntu.

 Instructions
 ============